• About

 About

-In support of evidence-based communication, the Center provides training to government agencies, universities, foundations, public interest communications agencies and nonprofits.
+In support of evidence-based communication, the Center provides training and professional development to government agencies, universities, senior military officials, foundations, public interest communications agencies and nonprofits.

 How we select partners and projects